How Palliative Care Can Help You

 scary to think about living the rest of your life with a serious illness.
 You

 may be struggling with questions such as "Did I do something to deserve this

-illness?"
-"Has my life been meaningful?" or "What is going to happen to me when
+illness?" or "Has my life been meaningful?" or "What is going to happen to me when

 I die?"
-Your palliative care team can help you talk through these kinds of
+Your palliative care team may include a chaplain or spiritual advisor who can help you talk through these kinds of